prateek0809/Traffic_Sign_Board_Recognition_and_Voice_Assisted_System_Using_CNN/README.md

 # Traffic Sign Board Recognition and Voice-Assisted System using CNN

-## Project Overview
-The **Traffic Sign Board Recognition and Voice-Assisted System** is a machine learning project aimed at developing an automated solution to identify traffic signboards and provide real-time voice assistance to the driver.
-Using Convolutional Neural Networks (CNN), this system recognizes and interprets traffic signs, enhancing road safety and helping drivers navigate more efficiently.

 ### Table of Contents
 - [Project Overview](#Project-Overview)
 - [Problem Statement](#Problem-Statement)